Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Results_and_Discussion.md

     Figure 35: loss valeus for both training and testing datasets

-We see that both tha accuracy and loss valeus for both the training and testing datasets are approching to each other.
-This confirms the validety of the model.
+It could be seen that both the accuracy and loss values for training and testing datasets are approching to each other.
+This confirms the validity of the model.
 However, the accuracy values are not very high, this is expected due to having a very limited number of images.